-The London Film School graduate and writer/director of short film End of Season, which has been selected for the Cinéfondation section at Cannes 2018, discusses her professional life.
+The London Film School graduate and writer/director of short film End of Season, which was selected for the Cinéfondation section at Cannes 2018, discusses her professional life.

 Zhannat Alshanova: 'After I quit my career in finance, I was desperate to find something that would make me feel alive'

 What’s your connection to the British Council?

 When I was 10 I played King Lear’s daughter in the New Year’s Eve play at the British Council Kazakhstan!
 Also, the first English books I read were borrowed from Almaty’s British Council library.